 Chards are normally grown as single plants spaced about 30 to 35cm apart each way.
 To establish a crop, sow seed to a depth of 12mm directly into fertile, well-worked ground that has a pH of at least 6.0.
 For a good stand, be sure to over sow, then thin the seedlings down to the correct spacing once germination seems complete.

 Alternatively, you can start a crop as transplants by sowing two seeds in each cell of a compost-filled module tray, thinning down to one seedling per cell.
 Transplanting can begin once the roots have filled the cells.

-If you have a tunnel or greenhouse, you can overwinter a crop undercover – it will be more productive than one growing outdoors.
+If you have a tunnel or greenhouse, you can overwinter a crop undercover – it will be more productive over the winter than one grown outdoors.
 To establish the plants, sow seed in module trays in the beginning of September, and transplant the seedlings into the tunnel/greenhouse in October or when the summer crops have been cleared.

 To add to their appeal, chards and perpetual spinach are almost pest and disease-free.
 Slugs and snails, of course, can be problematic, especially when the plants are young, but these are easily controlled in the usual ways.
-Rabbits like to graze the leaves at any stage of growth, but erecting a barrier between them and the plants will sort that problem out.
+Rabbits like to graze the leaves at any stage of growth, but chards are not their favourite meal so damage is unlikely to be serious.
 Other than that, there are no other problems worth mentioning.